 -Blue Cross Cuticle Remover: This stuff works wonders on my hard to remove cuticles.
 I’ve used alot of cuticle removers, but Blue Cross gives me the best results.
 I do recommend caution though.
 It is very runny and comes in a gigantic bottle with no applicator.
 I used to use a cotton swab that I dipped into the remover and swabbed over my cuticles, but that led to dripping onto my skin and for days after use I would have sloughing skin around and under my nails.
 I recommend using an old, cleaned out polish bottle and brushing this very carefully on the cuticle only.
 You can pick this up for around $6 for 16oz at Sally Beauty.

-That's alot of moisturizing products, right?
-I subscribe to the Loodie Loodie Loodie school of moisturizing: Moisturize like it's your job!
-With the horrible desert climate and how rough I am on my hands, if I didn't moisturize as much as I do, my hands would literally look like Lizard skin.
-As it is they still have a ways to go to being where I want them, but after years of cutting, picking, nipping, biting and generally abusing my cuticles and surrounding skin, I'm pretty pleased with my progress.
+That’s alot of moisturizing products, right?
+I subscribe to the Loodie Loodie Loodie school of moisturizing: Moisturize like it’s your job!
+With the horrible desert climate and how rough I am on my hands, if I didn’t moisturize as much as I do, my hands would literally look like Lizard skin.
+As it is they still have a ways to go to being where I want them, but after years of cutting, picking, nipping, biting and generally abusing my cuticles and surrounding skin, I’m pretty pleased with my progress.
+Of course, without Pure Nail Oil, I would still be suffering with horrible gorilla cuticles and nails so dry that they curl up.

 Polish Remover: I love Zoya Remove, but it’s kind of pricey and since I use ALOT of remover, I took a cue from Loodie Loodie Loodie (her blog is the nail care gospel!) and made my own version using Acetone, Glycerin, and a splash of water.
 I also cheat and use one of those scrubby tubs to remove stubborn polish or heavy layerings.
 For clean-up I use the faux remove mixture as well.